Haiti's community radio movement / "Alternative" media theory and practice

 Former investigative journalism students train leaders from the womens' community radio animators network.

 Haiti Grassroots Watch, which worked with SAKS, with an "alternative" news agency, with students and with community radio volunteers.
-I've also continued to explore and reflect on the potential for community and "alternative" media to contribute to social change.In addition to the aforementioned articles, I have presented the results of her theoretical and practical work in the Encyclopedia of Social Movement Media and most recently the Routledge Companion to Alternative and Community Media, where she questioned the use of the term "alternative."
+I've also continued to explore and reflect on the potential for community and "alternative" media to contribute to social change.In addition to the aforementioned articles, I have presented the results of my theoretical and practical work in the Encyclopedia of Social Movement Media and most recently the Routledge Companion to Alternative and Community Media, where, among other approaches, I questioned the use of the term "alternative."

 I've also given papers or presentations at conferences in Quito (1993), Port-au-Prince (1999), Minneapolis (2008), Port-au-Prince (2011), Dublin (2013), Rio de Janeiro (2013), New Hampshire (2014), Leicester (2016) and Boston (2016).
 Download and read her 2016 paper "New(s) Access?
 Local and Alternative Journalism at U.S. Community Television Stations."